What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 [see map] From Islamabad/Rawalpindi to Chilas it's about 12 hours on a bus and a good road.
 At this point mountains appear and the scenery becomes jaw-dropping as Nanga Parbat (8126m) comes into sight.
 There are some good trekking areas, but few stop travelling all the way to Gilgit (4 hours on) in one go.

 From Sust, the next stop is the border where an international bus will drop you in Kashgar in two days (stopping overnight) unless you have rented your own transport.
 If you are not going to China, the views from Sust to the border can only be seen with private transport and are less spectacular than what you would have already seen.
 From Sust you ascend fast reaching the border pass at about 5000 metres.
 There's nothing up there, but high grasslands and nomads - it's stark and beautiful.
 See image.
-See movie - you'll need QuickTime (free download), and these files will take several minutes to load even with an ADSL connection.
+See movie.

-• Trekking: There are loads of easy one day to three day treks on and around the KKH.
+• Trekking: There are loads of easy one day to three day treks on and around the KKH (although their have been security problems with some).
 A few recommended are in the Natar, Hushe and Astor valleys, Rakaposhi base camp and Ultar Meadow.
 All can be done in a day from the right village or in a more relaxed two days.
 The Lonely Planet vastly overestimates the time needed for fit individuals to do many treks (e.g. quoting three days for 12km!)
 In Karimabad and Passu you can find many guides who will take you on longer treks and have all the necessary kit.
 The Glassier View campsite/restaurant in Passu has a great guide available and nearby suspension bridges are a real thrill.
-Treks to see K2 are long and difficult (especially the base camp), not to be compared to getting to Everest BC.
+Treks to see K2 are long and difficult (especially the base camp), not to be compared to getting to Everest base camp.
 There is no teahouse situation as in Nepal where you can eat/sleep along the trail.

 • Communications: On the KKH, Karimabad has a few internet places, but don't expect to find many or any others.
+However, Internet access in the mountains is quite a bit better nowadays.
+Foreigners can purchase a SCOM SIM card in Gilgit or Aliabad and get LTE signal in much of the Hunza Valley.
 In big towns out of the mountains there are plenty of places, which are much easier to find and faster in cities such as Islamabad (with its fair share of westerners) than in cities like Peshawar.
-International calls are easy from any little call shop and not too expensive.
+International calls are easy from any little call shop and not too expensive if you don't have wifi or a local data SIM.

 • Vegetarians: Many dishes feature meat such as mutton.
 Fish uncommon.
 Veggie dishes uncommon, but normally one on each menu, although it's normally Dhal.